Go to the top of the page

 Strategy

-*LEAP approach: The four core phases of Locate, Evaluate, Assess, and Prepare.
-Locate: to discover points of contact with nature throughout the supply chain and identify priority areas, Evaluate: to diagnose the dependencies and impacts of the company's activities on nature, Assess: to evaluate key risks and opportunities based on the results of the diagnosis, and Prepare: to prepare to address nature-related risks and opportunities, and report back to investors.
+* LEAP approach: "LEAP" stands for Locate, Evaluate, Assess, and Prepare.
+It is an disclosure guidance that consists of "Locate“, which identifies the nature interface across the supply chain and identifies priority locations; "Evaluate“, which diagnoses the dependencies and impacts between the business activities and nature; "Assess“, which evaluates the key risks and opportunities based on the results of the diagnosis; and "Prepare“, which develops responses to nature-related risks and opportunities and reports back to investors.

 Nature-related Dependencies & Impacts

-Nature, consisting of freshwater, ocean, land and atmosphere, provides various benefits (ecosystem services) to the JAL Group's business.
-For example, a stable climate maintains a suitable operating environment for aircraft (regulating services), and provides places and opportunities for tourism (cultural services), leading to the creation of human flows.
-In addition, blessings such as food (supply services) lead to the creation of commercial and logistics flows.
+Nature, consisting of freshwater, ocean, land and the atmosphere, provides various benefits (ecosystem services) to the JAL Group’s business.
+For example, a stable climate ensures a suitable operating environment for aircraft (regulating services), and provides locations and opportunities for tourism (cultural services), leading to the creation of flows of people.
+Additionally, blessings such as food (supply services) contribute to commercial and logistics flows.

-The JAL Group recognizes water as an important resource that affects climate change and biodiversity, and commits to its sustainable use.
+The JAL Group recognizes water as an important resource that affects climate change and biodiversity, and is committed to its sustainable management.

-*Aqueduct: Water risk analysis tool provided by the World Resources Institute
+* Aqueduct: A tool provided by the World Resources Institute (WRI) to map water risks such as floods, droughts, and stress.

-The JAL Group identified priority areas by focusing not only on water, but also on biodiversity itself, including ecosystems such as forests and oceans, and the various species that inhabit them.
+In addition to water, the JAL Group identifies priority areas by focusing on biodiversity itself, including ecosystems such as forests and oceans, as well as the diverse species that inhabit them.

-Loss of biodiversity can be a significant risk to the continuance of our air transportation business, and managing it can also lead to opportunities.
-The workshop also assessed nature-related risks and opportunities based on the identified dependencies and impacts, which are summarized in the table below.
-In the future, we will deepen the assessment of risks and opportunities by analyzing financial impacts as well.
+Loss of biodiversity poses a significant risk to the sustainability of the air transportation business, but managing it can also lead to opportunities.
+In the workshop held with experts from WWF Japan in 2023, analysis was also done on nature-related risks and opportunities based on identified dependencies and impacts.
+Since then, JAL has been reviewing these results annually, shown in the table below.
+Moving forward, JAL will deepen the assessment by analyzing the associated financial impacts as well.

 Risks & Opportunities figure

-The JAL Group defines risk as any event or action that may impede the achievement of the organization's mission, objectives, or goals, and conducts semiannual risk surveys and assessments.
-Those assessed as of particular importance are positioned as priority risks, and the status of risk management is reviewed at the Group Risk Management Council chaired by the President, where countermeasures are discussed and decided.
+The JAL Group defines risk as any event or action that may hinder the achievement of the organization's mission, objectives, or goals and hence JAL conducts risk surveys and assessments twice every year.
+Risks identified as particularly significant are classified as priority risks, and their management status is reviewed at the Group Risk Management Council chaired by the President, where countermeasures are discussed and decided.

-With regards to environmental issues such as climate change and biodiversity, which are priority issues in our management strategy, we implement risk management through the PDCA cycle based on the EMS, while considering relevant laws, regulations, and policy trends in the international community.
+Regarding environmental issues such as climate change and biodiversity, key priories within our management strategy, JAL manages these risks through the PDCA cycle based on the EMS, while considering relevant laws, regulations, and international policy trends.

 Metrics & Targets

-The JAL Group recognizes that biodiversity is affected by various environmental issues, including climate change, resources, and environmental pollution, and commits to comprehensive solutions.
-In addition to targets related to biodiversity conservation, we disclose environmental data such as CO2 emissions, waste and water consumption.
+The JAL Group recognizes that biodiversity is influenced by various environmental issues, including climate change, and is committed to implementing comprehensive solutions.

 This table can be scrolled horizontally.